hugojjohnson/hugojjohnson/README.md

 ### Hi there 👋

+My name is Hugo, and I'm a curious and passionate student studying Software Engineering at the University of Sydney.
+I started coding because I enjoyed the problem solving, but when I realised I could build things to help make my life easier, I couldn't wait to try and build them.

+You can find out more about me on my [website](https://hugojjohnson.github.io/).
+See you there!

 <!--
 **hugojjohnson/hugojjohnson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.